OpenSSL User Guide

 Configuration

-), with the default configuration file being openssl.cnf
+).
+The default configuration file is openssl.cnf

-Example configuration file content:
+Sample configuration file contents:

 [ req ]